Maxx (MAXX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Maxx Historical Price

-According to the latest data gathered on Maxx live price page, the current price of Maxx is 0.00001482USD.
-The circulating supply of Maxx(MAXX) is 998.65M MAXX , giving it a market capitalization of $14.80K.
+According to the latest data gathered on Maxx live price page, the current price of Maxx is 0USD.
+The circulating supply of Maxx(MAXX) is 998.65M MAXX , giving it a market capitalization of $15.38K.

 The Maxx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAXX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.